 Wyoming Paralegal Schools

-Wyoming paralegal schools serve a very small state population, but are open to anyone interested in pursuing a paralegal career.
-Despite this small population, there are many opportunities for prospective paralegals as its legal administration industry expands.
+Wyoming paralegals are few in number, with an estimated 480 paralegals employed in the state as of 2018.1 However, that low number is not surprising considering that the state is the country's least populous as well as the second-least densely populated.
+Wyoming paralegal schools serve a small population but are open to anyone interested in pursuing a paralegal career.
+There are many opportunities for prospective paralegals as the legal administration industry expands.

 How to Become a Paralegal in Wyoming

 Wyoming paralegals are required by law to work under the supervision of a licensed attorney.
 They may not give legal advice or represent clients in court.
 As the state does not currently regulate the education of paralegals, prospective paralegals can choose to go the educational route or the experiential route with on-the-job training.
 However, a growing number of employers are showing preference to candidates who have completed formal training programs, particularly programs approved by the American Bar Association (ABA).

 Wyoming Paralegal Salary and Job Outlook

 Paralegals in Wyoming earned an average salary of $46,770 in 2018.1 Paralegals in Cheyenne earned a higher annual average, at $50,770.1 The number of paralegals and legal assistants in Wyoming is expected to increase by 9.6% through 2026, equating to 50 jobs.2 Including replacements, an annual average of 60 job openings for legal support are expected.2 Wyoming can be a welcoming place to pursue a paralegal degree and begin a career.